 Time for a stretch!

-Being on a road trip obviously entails a lot of sitting in the car.
-Lexus or not, it’s hard on the body.
+Enjoying a road trip obviously entails a lot of sitting in the car.
+Lexus SUV or not, it’s hard on the body.
 Particularly the hip-flexors, which tend to get quite tight from constant sitting.
 Which in turn can make the quads feel tight.
 This also happens with lots of walking.
 Go figure.

 A really great yoga posture for tight quads is Dancer Pose or the more traditional names: Natarajasana or Lord (or Lady!) of the Dance pose.
-It’s a favourite of mine, not just because it’s a fabulous stretch during road trip pit stops (or post-plane ride).
-It’s also a balance posture; good for the mind and body, and for keeping your ego in check.
-It’s also a lovely chest opener and back bend – also nice after having not so great posture while sitting in a car.
+It’s a favourite of mine, because it’s a fabulous quad stretch and way to give your hip flexors some love during road trip pit stops (or post-plane ride).
+This posture is also an exercise for balance, good for the mind and body… and for keeping your ego in check.
+It’s also a lovely chest opener and back bend — very nice after having not so great posture while sitting in a car.

 Dancer is a lovely, dramatic posture, but we are only going to visit the first two bus stops of the pose.